Australia’s digitech ecosystem is booming, growing 79% over five years – four times faster than the rest of the economy.

 Incentives, grants and support

-- You can access a range of Australian Government incentives and opportunities in the area of digital technology.
+You can access a range of Australian Government incentives and opportunities in digital technology.

 - The Research and Development Tax Incentive encourages businesses to invest more in R&D through tax offsets.